 - Use clear nail polish and apply a thin coat to the jewelry where it contacts your skin.
 You'll be surprised at the results!

 We hope that our quick guide has brought you up to speed on the allergenic metals found in jewelry.
 The best way to get around irritating skin reactions is hypoallergenic jewelry.
 The best kids hypoallergenic earrings are plastic or titanium.

-Blomdahl USA is your #1 source of nickel free jewelry.
+Blomdahl USA is your #1 source of hypoallergenic nickel-free jewelry.